 - Improve your physical endurance.
 Do some exercises and chores around the house every day until you can last at least a couple of hours without a break.
 Again, don’t feel bad if this is hard in the beginning, that’s why you’re practicing!

 - Do activities that involve planning, such as cooking or shopping.

 - Get up at the same time every morning.
 Make sure you practice getting up at the time you would typically go to work.

 Doing all this every day will give you a safe space to make mistakes and discover what your needs are before starting your job.

-Working Again After Brain Injury
+Finding Employment Again After Brain Injury

 Returning to work after brain injury represents the ultimate victory over brain injury for many people.

-That’s why we wanted to create this guide to finding employment after TBI.
+That’s why we wanted to create this guide to employment after TBI.
 We hope these tips help make the journey towards finding work again a little more manageable.

 It might take you longer than others to recover the skills needed to work, but do not give up.

 With enough therapy and the right accommodations, you can have a real chance to get back to doing the work you love.